kanaria69/Mainecoco/README.md

-## What did Romans use to cut pizza before the rolling cutter was invented?
-Lil Caesars
+## Two parrots are sitting on a perch.
+One turns to the other and asks, "do you smell fish?"